Can Cats See in the Dark?

 If this seems a bit hard to visualize, you can compare this to something closer to home like your phone.
 “An alternative way to judge distance is to blur parts of the image, similar to the Portrait mode on an iPhone,” says Dr. Nelson.
 “For that, a wide-open pupil is best.
 Predators also use this shadow depth of field to determine distance.”

 A cat’s eye is truly a remarkable thing.
 “A cat’s slit-shaped pupil allows them to have both the small pupil and large pupil at the same time by making the pupil small horizontally and tall vertically—a truly incredible adaptation,” says Dr. Nelson.
-For more beautiful photos of animals, these are the 12 most strikingly beautiful animal photos you need to see.
+Next, find out if cats can see color, too.